-Never heard of pipeline marketing?
-This conversion-focussed marketing strategy can help you focus on revenue, as opposed to lead generation.
+Ever heard of pipeline marketing?
+This conversion-focused marketing strategy can help you focus on revenue, as opposed to lead generation.

-Pipeline marketing is a strategy used where focus is placed on converting customers as opposed to just generating more leads.
+Pipeline marketing is the evolution of lead generation.
+It’s a strategy where the focus is placed on converting customers as opposed to just generating more leads.

 Traditionally, sales and marketing teams sit separately despite having the same overall aim of growing revenue.
 However, with sales and marketing using different processes, targets and metrics, it quickly becomes difficult for teams to stay aligned.

 Pipeline marketing allows sales and marketing teams to converge their efforts and focus on what really matters: revenue.

 Moving from a marketing funnel to pipeline marketing

 Historically, marketing and sales teams sit separately.
 Marketing has a funnel for driving leads.
 It starts at the awareness stage and ends when a visitor converts into a lead.
 That’s when the sales funnel kicks in.
 And it ends when a lead converts into a deal.

 However, using this practice is outdated and limiting.